Sven-I-Am/typescript-solid/README.md

     - I end up getting an error `property 'type' does not exist on type 'Object'` and the same goes for sound.
       - as far as I can figure it's because I had the return-type of `get animals` set to be `Array<object>` rather than `Array<any>`, that seems to have fixed the issue
     - Having refactored the old.ts code combined with reading some sources I found that a lot of my previous code could probably use some refactoring as well.
 I have run into downstream breakage a lot before.
+  - **Exercise 2.L**
+    - The Liskov Substitution Principle states that when using subTypes they can not break the constraints set by their parents
+    - For this exercise this meant creating an interface `Discount` which sets the functionality for it's implementers, aka all the discount types
+    - This was easy enough, just have to import the interface into each class and tell the class to implement it.
+    - I also took all other classes out of the old.ts code and separated them, importing what they needed when applicable
+      - example: the `class ShoppingBasket` needs access to the `class Product` so it gets imported
+    - I also added a line to clear the tableElement.innerHtml because compiling the new.ts file sometimes caused the duplication of the already existing table in the browser
+    - Having read a couple of articles about SOLID principles, the matter is starting to feel rather dense and obtuse so I asked [coach Tim](https://github.com/Timmeahj) for a broken down explanation in more understandable terms and I feel like I am starting to grasp things better now.

 ## What I learned from this exercise

 SOLID principles help us write scalable, maintainable and flexible code that is easier to understand and modify than code that doesn't adhere to those principles.
+One of the reasons why applying the SOLID principles from the start may be hard is because a lot of the time, even flawed code can still work fine.
+The issues usually only arise when we want to scale up the code or when maintenance starts becoming an issue.
+The biggest benefit I have seen so far is that finding what throws an error is a lot easier when your code is split up into smaller parts, each with their own tasks and properties.
+This makes testing portions of code a lot faster.

 - **S = Single Responsibility Principle (SRP)**
   - a given class or module can only be responsible for a single element of a program's functionality and only has one reason the change.